cixzhang/cixzhang.github.io/content/blog/wedding-rsvp-using-google-forms/index.md

 ---
-title: RSVPs With Google Forms
+title: Guest Lists and RSVPs With Google Sheets
 date: '2019-01-13T07:02:14.747Z'
 tags: [wedding]
 ---

-I'm getting married this year and decided that instead of dealing with paper RSVPs, I want to do them digitally.
+I'm getting married this year and decided that instead of dealing with paper RSVPs, I want to do them digitally and automatically update a Google Sheet that I'm using to keep track of all the details.

-These days there are plenty of great free options for creating a wedding site with RSVPs quickly and easily.
-You can create one with theKnot and I believe Zola has this feature as well.
-The unfortunate part is that you need to set up your RSVPs on their site.
-I just wanted an RSVP form that I could embed onto my own site and connects with the Google Sheet I'm using to keep track of all the invites.

-Originally, I planned to link to a Google Form for the guest to RSVP before deciding to embed a form on the page with a workflow.

-The problem with my original plan was that the Google Form doesn't have a way to validate or gate who can submit the form by whether they're in the guest list.
+My first idea was to use Google Forms, but unfortunately there doesn't seem to be a way to enforce that only guests on the list could respond.

 However, there's a way to do this by using Google's App Scripts, which makes it possible to have this functionality with all the benefits of a form that's tied to your event spreadsheet.
-I managed to accomplish this by writing 2 App Scripts.
+You don't even need to make the spreadsheet public since the scripts can run under your own permissions.

 Here's how it works: